 The page documents the Zulip settings system, and hopefully should help you decide how to correctly implement new settings you’re adding to Zulip.
-We have two types of administrative settings in Zulip: server settings (which are set via configuration files are apply to the whole Zulip installation), and realm settings (which are usually set via the /#administration page in the Zulip web application) and apply to a single Zulip realm/organization (which for most Zulip servers is the only realm on the server).
+We have two types of administrative settings in Zulip: server settings (which are set via configuration files are apply to the whole Zulip installation), and realm settings (which are usually set via the /#organization page in the Zulip web application) and apply to a single Zulip realm/organization (which for most Zulip servers is the only realm on the server).

 Philosophically, the goals of the settings system are to make it convenient for: